EcoJulia/SpatialEcology.jl/docs/src/examples/nodebased.md

 )
 ```
 This represents a random expectation for the species richness of the two
 descendant clades should be.

 We can repeat this process 100 times and store
 the species richness of one of the clades in order to get a sampling
 distribution.
 The mean and standard deviation of this distribution can
 be used to assess how unexpected our empirically observed distribution is.

 We will focus just on one of the descendants, child clade `ch2`.
 The pattern for
-the other descendant is mirrored.
+the other descendant is essentially a mirror image.

 ```@example nodebased
 using Random: rand!